President & Chief Executive Officer, Institute for Nonprofit Practice

 Faculty Director, Institute for Nonprofit Practice

-Aviva brings her experience facilitating dialog, creating generative workplace culture and weaving relationships among diverse stakeholders.
+As Faculty Director for the Institute for Nonprofit Practice, Aviva brings her experience facilitating dialog, creating generative workplace culture and weaving relationships among diverse stakeholders.
 Before joining INP, she directed Harvard University’s Hauser Center for Nonprofit Organizations where she managed global civil society research teams, and taught courses on strategic financial management, collaborative team design, and fundraising.
-Additional experience includes work with the Oak Foundation, FUSE Corps, RAND Corporation, and Coro leadership centers where her work has focused on social sector leadership, bringing voice to historically marginalized communities, and coaching.
 She holds an MPA from the Harvard Kennedy School and a BA from Pomona College.

 Development Director, Institute for Nonprofit Practice

 A Massachusetts native, Audrey Gillis graduated from Skidmore College with a BA in Spanish and Women’s Studies and spent those years serving as a Big Sister, playing ice hockey, studying abroad in Madrid, and kindling her passion for social justice.
 After graduating, she began volunteering full time at Rosie’s Place, a sanctuary for poor and homeless women, teaching classes in English as a foreign language.
 She soon was brought on as an intern, became certified to teach EFL, and was later hired as the first Teacher Coordinator of the Women’s Education Center.
 In her role, Audrey oversaw 100 volunteer teachers annually, and over four years, she helped to double the size of the program.